KkCap/BT3AnimationWorker/README.md

 Let me know if you find bugs.

 ## How to download it
 You will found pre-packaged ".exe" files for Windows and the source code of major versions in the "release" section as soon as the first major release will be a thing.
-In the meanwhile, you can clone simply this repository (branch Master).
+In the meanwhile, you can clone simply this repository (branch main).

 ## How to run it
 You can run this tool on any platform that supports Python 3.
 The tool was tested with Python 3.7.<br />